ruben-hutter/IaS-Exercises/ias-u2/answers.md

 - Enable community repositories by uncommenting '"https://<mirror-server>/alpine/<version>/community"' in the config file '/etc/apk/repositories', if not done during Alpine installation.
 - Run `doas apk update` to update the index of the available packages.
 - Install wireshark with `doas apk add wireshark`.
-- Add user to group wireshark, to execute commands without root privileges: `adduser USERNAME wireshark`.
+- Add user to group wireshark, to execute commands without root privileges: `doas adduser USERNAME wireshark`.

 *b)*